Different Touch

-Different Touch is a Bangladeshi band in the early 1990s, originating from Khulna, by Balaam.
+Different Touch is a Bangladeshi band formed in the early 1990s in Khulna by Balaam.

-Different Touch performed soft rock and blues and were known for songs such as Drishti Prodip, Sraboner Megh, Bhalobashar Tanpura.
-The band, however, became inactive in the late 1990s when three members of the band went abroad permanently and vocalist Misbah took over his family business in Khulna following his father's death.
+Different Touch performed soft rock and blues and became known for songs such as Drishti Prodip, Sraboner Megh, and Bhalobashar Tanpura.
+The band became inactive in the late 1990s after three of its members moved abroad permanently, and vocalist Misbah took over his family's business in Khulna following his father's death.

-Different Touch made a comeback in 2013, 16 years after the release of its fourth album titled Proshno in 1997.
-The title of the upcoming fifth album has not yet been finalised, but recording of most of the 10 songs have been completed, said the vocalist and band leader Misbah Rahman, widely known simply as Misbah.
+Different Touch made a comeback in 2013, 16 years after the release of its fourth album, Proshno, in 1997.
+The title of the upcoming fifth album had not yet been finalised, but recording of most of the ten songs had been completed, according to vocalist and band leader Misbah Rahman, widely known simply as Misbah.